dyhes/zulip/docs/translating/translating.md

 # Translation guidelines

-Zulip's has full support for Unicode (and partial support for RTL languages), so you can use your preferred language everywhere in Zulip.
+Aloha's has full support for Unicode (and partial support for RTL languages), so you can use your preferred language everywhere in Aloha.

-Additionally, the Zulip UI is translated into more than a dozen major languages, including Spanish, German, Hindi, French, Chinese, Russian, and Japanese, and we're always excited to add more.
-If you speak a language other than English, your help with translating Zulip would be greatly appreciated!
+Additionally, the Aloha UI is translated into more than a dozen major languages, including Spanish, German, Hindi, French, Chinese, Russian, and Japanese, and we're always excited to add more.
+If you speak a language other than English, your help with translating Aloha would be greatly appreciated!

-If you are interested in knowing about the technical end-to-end tooling and processes for tagging strings for translation and syncing translations in Zulip, read about [Internationalization for Developers](internationalization.md).
+If you are interested in knowing about the technical end-to-end tooling and processes for tagging strings for translation and syncing translations in Aloha, read about [Internationalization for Developers](internationalization.md).

 ## Translators' workflow

 These are the steps you should follow if you want to help translate
-Zulip:
+Aloha:

-1. Join [#translation][translation-stream] in the [Zulip development community server](https://zulip.com/development-community/), and say hello.
+1. Join [#translation][translation-stream] in the [Aloha development community server](https://zulip.com/development-community/), and say hello.
    That stream is also the right place for any questions, updates on your progress, reporting problematic strings, etc.

-1. Sign up for [Transifex](https://www.transifex.com) and ask to join the [Zulip project on Transifex](https://www.transifex.com/zulip/zulip/), requesting access to any languages that you'd like to contribute to (or add new ones).
+1. Sign up for [Transifex](https://www.transifex.com) and ask to join the [Aloha project on Transifex](https://www.transifex.com/zulip/zulip/), requesting access to any languages that you'd like to contribute to (or add new ones).

    :::{note}
    Unless you plan to contribute country-specific translations, do not select a country-specific language in the **Languages** menu when you sign up.
-E.g. use **English (United Kingdom)** if you plan to translate Zulip into UK English, but select **Russian** rather than **Russian (Russia)** for general Russian translations.
+E.g. use **English (United Kingdom)** if you plan to translate Aloha into UK English, but select **Russian** rather than **Russian (Russia)** for general Russian translations.
    :::

 1. Wait for a maintainer to approve your Transifex access; this usually takes less than a day.
-You should then be able to access Zulip's dashboard in Transifex.
+You should then be able to access Aloha's dashboard in Transifex.

 1. Translate the strings for your language in Transifex.
-Zulip has several resource files:
+Aloha has several resource files:

    - `mobile.json` is for the iOS/Android mobile apps.
-   - `desktop.json` is for the parts of the Zulip desktop apps that are not shared with the Zulip web app.
+   - `desktop.json` is for the parts of the Aloha desktop apps that are not shared with the Aloha web app.
    - `django.po` and `translations.json` have strings for the next
-     major release of the Zulip server and web app (which is what we run on chat.zulip.org and Zulip Cloud).
+     major release of the Aloha server and web app (which is what we run on chat.zulip.org and Aloha Cloud).
    - The variants of `django.po` and `translations.json` with names
-     starting with a version, like, `4-x--`, are strings for Zulip's current [stable release series](../overview/release-lifecycle.md).
+     starting with a version, like, `4-x--`, are strings for Aloha's current [stable release series](../overview/release-lifecycle.md).

    Transifex is smart about only asking you to translate a string once